mussea/facebook-login/README.md

 4. Thats it!
 Enjoy!

 This is by no means a final project and is still in the works of getting improvement.
-Feel free to comment with any qestions.
+Feel free to comment with any questions.